snarfblam/hasher-js/README.md

 After identifying the platform of a ROM image, the software attempts to request the appropriate database at the relative URL `db/*platform-name*.json`.
 The default databases are No-Intro databases, converted to JSON.
 The JSON objects contain a property, `meta`, with additional information about the database.

-The following regexs are used to convert the No-Intro databases to json (using VSCode) (additional massaging will be required):
+The following regexes are used to convert the No-Intro databases to json (using VSCode) (additional massaging will be required):

 ``` regex
 Clr-Mame-Pro format